-Hopper operation (when the feeder contains no parts)

-There are no parts in the feeder.
-Move the hopper to supply parts to the feeder.
-You can optimize robot movement by setting the number of parts supplied to the value obtained when calibrating for the optimum number of parts (retrieved with the PF_Info command).

-Hopper operation (when the feeder contains parts, and parts can be added)

-There are parts in the feeder, and more parts can be added.
-Adding parts at this timing increases the number of parts that can be detected with the vision system, and improves robot operation efficiency.
-As an example, assume the number of parts supplied is equal to the number of parts removed by the robot.

-User lighting On

-This indicates the timing to turn user lighting on for vision imaging.
+- Hopper operation (when the feeder contains no parts) - There are no parts in the feeder.
+Turn on the hopper to supply parts to the feeder. - You can optimize robot movement by setting the number of parts supplied to the value obtained when calibrating for the optimum number of parts (retrieved with the PF_Info command). - Hopper operation (when the feeder contains parts, and parts can be added) - There are parts in the feeder, and more parts can be added.
+Adding parts at this timing increases the number of parts that can be detected with the vision system, and improves robot operation efficiency. - As an example, assume the number of parts supplied is equal to the number of parts removed by the robot. - User lighting On - This indicates the timing to turn user lighting on for vision imaging.
 Operate the user lighting to turn it on.

-User lighting Off
+Operate the user lighting to turn it on. - User lighting Off

 This indicates the timing to turn user lighting off when vision imaging has ended.
 Operate the user lighting to turn it off.
 Describe the following processes in user-prepared code.
-Have these run before PF_Start.
+Have these run before PF Start.